earloc/Sample.AutoMapper.EnumValidation/readme.md

 ```

 ## 1. enable validation of your AutoMapper-Configuration
-Somewhere within your test-suit, ensure you are validating your AutoMapper configuration:
+Somewhere within your test-suit, ensure you are validating your AutoMapper-configuration:
 ```C#

 [Fact]